 Egypt was the country in which one of the greatest civilisations in recorded history sprung up.
 It has also been affected by the ravages of war and various developments in trade.
 Travellers can gain their own insight into the history of this fascinating place by visiting the sites highlighted in this article.

-The magnificent temples of Abu Simbel were constructed way back in the 13th century BC, as a symbol of the power of Rammses II.
+The magnificent temples of Abu Simbel were constructed way back in the 13th century BC, as a symbol of the power of Rameses II.
 They feature awe inspiring statues and amazing wall paintings, which tell tales of times past.
-The organisers of Directline-holidays to Egypt have pinpointed this as a must see attraction.

 Egyptian Museum Of Antiquities